javiercanadillas/cnd/assets/extra/Remote_dev.md

 brew install visual-studio-code
 ```

-If you open it, I recommend you to install several useful plugins for Cloud Python development:
+Just as an example of some customization to your local VSCode, if you're doing Python development in the Cloud I'd recommend you to install several useful plugins from the VSCode Marketplace:

 - Docker (from Microsoft)
 - Python (from Microsoft)